Starting a New York landscaping business can be both profitable and challenging.

 - Disability Insurance: Required for employee protection in case of work-related injuries.

 Insurance is more than just a legal checkbox.
-Landscaping work using heavy machinery, handling chemicals, or installing hardscape comes with risks.
-Having coverage protects both your business and your clients.
+Landscaping work using heavy machinery, handling chemicals, or installing hardscape comes with risks, which is why proper coverage is essential for landscaping Queens NY businesses to protect both themselves and their clients.

 Business Registration

 Businesses, including landscaping, must be registered with the New York Department of State.
-You’ll need to choose a structure (LLC, Corporation, or Sole Proprietorship) and file the appropriate paperwork.
-You can start the process at the NY Business Express portal.
+You’ll need to choose a structure (LLC, Corporation, or Sole Proprietorship) and file the appropriate paperwork—steps commonly required for landscapers Brooklyn NY.

 Here is your guide to doing Business in New York.